Kha-kis/Remuxing-Guide/DemuxingUHD.md

 # How to Demux a UHD Blu-ray Disk

-## Overview

-Demuxing a UHD Blu-ray disc extracts individual streams (video, audio, subtitles, chapters, etc.) from the disc structure.
-Given the complexity of UHD Blu-rays and their frequent use of HEVC (H.265) video, specialized tools are essential.
-While eac3to is a robust tool for standard Blu-rays, DGDemux is better suited for UHD Blu-rays due to its precise handling of Dolby Vision metadata and seamless branching.

----

 ## Why DGDemux?

 DGDemux is optimized for UHD Blu-rays, especially those containing Dolby Vision.
 Compared to other tools, it offers: